jlan84/Contract-Identification-and-Filtration/README.md

 ## Random Forest

 Next I tried a Random Forest model to potentially improve the accuracy of the model.
-The baseline accuracy was only 38%, but after adding the predictions from the Naive Bayes model and using a 4-gram word grouping for the tfidf matrix the accuracy improved to 84%.
+The baseline accuracy was only 38%, but after adding the predictions from the Naive Bayes model and using a 4-gram word grouping for the tfidf matrix, the accuracy improved to 83%.

 ## Future Work